 Evidence Inside Cabin 28

-Given the extent of the brutality of the Keddie cabin murders, there were quite a few pieces of evidence left behind.
+Given the extent of the brutality of the Keddie cabin murders, there was plenty of evidence left behind.
 Investigators discovered two bloody knives, a hammer, and a plastic piece from a BB gun.
 The weapons included a steak knife that came from Sue’s kitchen.
 They also found a bloody fingerprint on the handrail leading down from the back door.

-Blood was all over the victims, the floors, walls, ceiling, both bedroom doors, and railing of the outside stairs.
+Blood was all over the victims, the floors, walls, ceiling, both bedroom doors, and on the railing of the outside stairs.
 However, the perpetrators did not leave behind any of their own blood.
-If they suffered any injuries during the event, it wasn’t serious.
-On the other hand, they did leave some DNA on a piece of tape.
+If they suffered any injuries during the event, it wasn’t serious, although they did leave some DNA on a piece of tape.

 Due to the chaos, it took police quite a few hours before anyone realized that Tina was nowhere to be found.
-There were some bloodstains on her bedding.
-This suggested that she might have been kidnapped from her bed after the murders.
-Unfortunately, since it had been many hours since her disappearance, the chance of anyone finding her nearby was slim.
+There were some bloodstains on her bedding, which suggested that she might have been kidnapped from her bed after the murders.
+Unfortunately, many hours passed since her disappearance, and the chance of anyone finding her nearby was slim.

 Were There Witnesses to the Keddie Murders?

-The most incredible aspect of the Keddie cabin murders, police concluded, was that the three boys said they slept through the ordeal, despite the killers’ ruthlessness.
-It was possible that the murderers were unaware of the three remaining boys in the cabin or was aware of them but let them live.
-Investigators also theorized that someone may have interrupted the murders before the culprits had a chance to move on to the younger children.
-Later, it would come out that maybe not all the boys had been asleep.
+The three boys who survived said they slept through the incident.
+Considering the level of violence that took place, this seems impossible.
+Also, the murderers must have been aware of the three remaining boys in the cabin.
+Investigators theorized that someone might have interrupted the murders taking place before the culprits had a chance to kill the younger children in their bedrooms.
+Later, police learned that maybe not all the boys had actually been asleep.

 Coroner and Police Findings

-Sue had put up a fight against the perpetrators and had defensive wounds on her arms.
-Oddly, the boys did not have defensive wounds or blood under their bindings.
-Therefore, it appears they did not have a chance to fight back, and all of their injuries happened after the killers bound them.
+It was evident that Sue had put up a fight during the attack, as she had defensive wounds on her arms.
+Oddly, John and Dana did not have any defensive wounds or blood under their bindings.
+Therefore, it appears they did not have a chance or chose not to fight back.
+All of their injuries happened after the killers tied them up.

-Findings confirmed that the weapons used on the victims’ heads appeared to be two different hammers and a BB gun in Sue’s case.
+Findings confirmed that the weapons used on the victims’ heads were two different hammers and a BB gun in Sue’s case.
 The plastic piece that the police found in Cabin 28 matched up to a Daisy 880 BB gun.
 Additionally, the same gun matched the impressions that the butt of the gun left on Sue’s head.

-Despite the plethora of evidence and a few suspects, no arrests took place.
+Despite the multitude of evidence and a few suspects, no arrests took place.
 Many people believe that the police were either incompetent or corrupt and covered up the crime for some reason.
-They had failed to log numerous pieces of evidence and overlooked leads.
+It was true that investigators failed to log numerous pieces of evidence and overlooked leads.

-Around a month after the Keddie murders took place, Justin, one of the survivors, told his therapist that he was having dreams about the murder.
+Around a month after the Keddie murders took place, the neighborhood friend, Justin, who was one of the survivors, told his therapist that he was having dreams about the murder.
 In his dream, he had tried to stop the bleeding in Sue’s chest with towels, and he covered her with a blanket.

-Justin also claimed that Tina had arrived shortly after, and one of the men abducted her out the back door.
+Justin also claimed that Tina came out shortly after, and one of the men abducted her out the back door.